Huanggutun incident: Explosion

 Zhang left Beijing to go to Shenyang by train on the night of 3 June 1928.
 The train traveled along the Jingfeng Railway, a route that was heavily patrolled by his own troops.
 The only location along the railway that was not under Zhang's control was a bridge several kilometres east of Huanggutun Railway Station on the outskirts of Shenyang, where the South Manchuria Railway crossed the Jingfeng Railway via a bridge.

 Colonel Daisaku Kōmoto, a junior officer in the Kwantung Army, believed that the assassination of Zhang would be the most expeditious way of installing a new leader more amenable to Japanese demands and planned an operation without direct orders from Tokyo.
 Japanese China expert Tōichi Sasaki claimed that he had given Kōmoto this idea.
 Kōmoto's subordinate, Captain Kaneo Tōmiya, was in charge of executing the plan.
 The bomb itself was planted on the bridge by Sapper First Lieutenant Sadatoshi Fujii.

+At night, Zhang sat in his carriage with one of his Japanese advisors, Major Seiya Giga, feeling safe as long as Giga remained in the compartment.
+They spent most of the night playing mahjong and drinking beer.
+A few miles from Mukden station, Major Giga claimed he had to attend to his luggage.
+He hurried to the rear platform of the last carriage, curled up in a blanket and waited.

-When Zhang's train passed the bridge at 5:23 a.m. on June 4, the bomb exploded.
+When Zhang's train passed the bridge at 5:23 a.m. on 4 June, the bomb exploded.
 Several of Zhang's officials, including the governor of Heilongjiang province Wu Junsheng (吳俊升), died immediately.
 Zhang was mortally wounded and sent back to his home in Shenyang.
 He died several hours later.
+Major Giga survived, shaken but unharmed.

 Aftermath

 At the time of the assassination, the Kwantung Army was already in the process of grooming Yang Yuting, a senior general in the Fengtian clique, to be Zhang's successor.
 However, the actual assassination apparently took even the Kwantung Army leadership off guard since troops were not mobilized and the Kwantung Army could not take any advantage by blaming Zhang's Chinese enemies and using the incident as a casus belli for a Japanese military intervention.
-Instead, the incident was soundly condemned by the international community and by both military and civilian authorities in Tokyo itself.
+Instead, the incident was roundly condemned by the international community and by both military and civilian authorities in Tokyo itself.
 The emergence of Zhang's son Zhang Xueliang as successor and leader of the Fengtian clique also came as a surprise.